 Accommodations may include, but are not limited to:

 Bard College at Simon’s Rock is committed to providing individuals with disabilities equal access to all of its programs, services, and facilities.
 This commitment is grounded in the College’s own commitment to fostering an inclusive campus and also in the law, including Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
 The College strives to resolve disability-related concerns through open dialogue amongst its instructors, administrators, and students.
 The College has also adopted formal processes for addressing such concerns.
 The College’s Disability Accommodations Grievance Procedure for Students applies to disability accommodation requests and other concerns regarding disability accommodations specifically.
-Students who believe that they have been discriminated against on the basis of disability in ways that do not involve disability accommodations should contact Brady McCartney, dean of Campus Life, and should refer to the College's Nondiscrimination Policy in its Student Handbook for the procedure for filing a complaint.
-Faculty and staff with disability-related concerns should contact should contact Philip Morrison, director of finance & administration.
+Students who believe that they have been discriminated against on the basis of disability in ways that do not involve disability accommodations should contact the Dean of Students.
+Faculty and staff with disability-related concerns should contact should contact the Director of Finance & Administration.

 The College does not provide services of a personal nature such as personal attendants, homework assistance, private tutors, or typing services, nor does it provide diagnostic evaluations of disabilities.
 Peer tutoring and writing consultations are available to all students at the College through the Win Commons.